ali-workshop/Server_Side_Form_Request_Validation_And_Custom_Validation_Rules_in_Laravel-11/README.md

 #Server_Side_Form_Validation_Using_request_validation,custom_validation_rules

-Server-side validation, on the other hand(client side ), is the ultimate guardian of data integrity, as it takes place on the server, beyond the user's control.
+Server-side validation, on the other hand(hand==client side => ajax ), is the ultimate guardian of data integrity, as it takes place on the server, beyond the user's control.
 Types of Validation in Laravel: Laravel supports various validation types, including form request validation, custom validation rules, and implicit controller validation

 ## Authors